 Our primary short-term liquidity need is to fund our vessel operating expenses and payment of quarterly dividends on our outstanding preferred and common stock.
-Our long-term liquidity needs primarily relate to additional vessel acquisitions in the containership sectors and debt repayment.
-We anticipate that our primary sources of funds will be cash from operations and undrawn borrowing capacity under our committed credit facilities, along with borrowings under new credit facilities that we intend to obtain from time to time in connection with vessel acquisitions.
+Our long-term liquidity needs primarily relate to additional vessel acquisitions in the containership sectors and debt repayments.
+We anticipate that our primary sources of funds will be cash from operations and undrawn borrowing capacity under our committed credit facilities, along with borrowings under new credit facilities and other financing arrangements that we intend to obtain from time to time in connection with vessel acquisitions.
 We believe that these sources of funds will be sufficient to meet our short-term and long-term liquidity needs, including our agreements, subject to certain conditions, to acquire newbuild vessels, although there can be no assurance that we will be able to obtain future debt financing on terms acceptable to us.

 In addition, since our initial public offering in 2010, we have completed several equity offerings.
 On March 27, 2012, the Company completed a follow-on public equity offering in which we issued 7,500,000 shares of common stock at a public offering price of \$14.10 per share.
 The net proceeds of this offering were \$100.6 million.
 On October 19, 2012, the Company completed a second follow-on public equity offering in which we issued 7,000,000 shares of common stock at a public offering price of \$14.00 per share.
 The net proceeds of this offering were \$93.5 million.
 On August 7, 2013, the Company completed a public equity offering of 2,000,000 shares of Series B Preferred Stock at a public offering price of \$25.00 per share.
 The net proceeds of this offering were \$48.0 million.
 On January 21, 2014, the Company completed a public equity offering of 4,000,000 shares of Series C Preferred Stock at a public offering price of \$25.00 per share.
 The net proceeds of this offering were \$96.5 million.
 On May 13, 2015, the Company completed a public equity offering of 4,000,000 shares of Series D Preferred Stock at a public offering price of \$25.00 per share.
 The net proceeds of this offering were \$96.6 million.
-As of April 20, 2016, we had available \$100 million under a Form F-3 shelf registration statement for future issuances of securities in the public market.
+On December 5, 2016, the Company completed a third follow-on public equity offering in which we issued 12,000,000 shares of common stock at a public offering price of \$6.00 per share.
+The net proceeds of this offering were \$69.0 million.
+As of March 10, 2017, we had available approximately \$228 million under a Form F-3 shelf registration statement for future issuances of securities in the public market.

-As at December 31, 2015, we had total cash liquidity of \$162.8 million, consisting of cash, cash equivalents and restricted cash.
+As of December 31, 2016, we had total cash liquidity of \$210.6 million, consisting of cash, cash equivalents and restricted cash.